nyu-acsys/template-proofs/README.txt

         Instantiation of flows used by link template
   - keyset_ra.v:
         The Keyset RA from Sec 4.2 of the paper
+  - lock.v:
+        The implementation and proofs for node locking operations.
   - link.v:
         The link template algorithm and proof
   - give_up.v: